tatuylonen/wiktextract/README.md

 # Wiktextract

-This is a utility and Python package for for extracing data from Wiktionary.
+This is a utility and Python package for extracting data from Wiktionary.

-*2022-06-20: Version 1.99.7 is now on pypi and available for installation using pip (Python3).
-Think of it as a beta version for 2.0.0.
-There is also a new version of wikitextprocessor.*
+*2024-04-24: Kaikki.org raw download files with newline-separated json object data will be changed at some point in the future to use the suffix `.jsonl` for clarity.
+This will break download links, so please be aware.
+For more about `.jsonl`, please see https://jsonlines.org/*

-Please report issues on github and I'll try to address them reasonably soon.
+Please report issues on github and we'll try to address them reasonably soon.

 The current extracted version is available for browsing and download